ImperialCollegeLondon/safedata_validator/docs/data_providers/data_format/gbif_taxa.md

 </style>
 <!-- markdownlint-enable MD033 -->

-This worksheet exists to record taxonomic in information for organisms referred to in the Data worksheets.
-This taxonomic information should be recorded in a format that can be validated against the GBIF backbone taxonomy.
-Generally the GBIF backbone taxonomy is most suitable for taxa discovered via direct observation (rather than sequencing), so this worksheet is most appropriate for storing the details of directly observed taxa.
-If taxa are used anywhere in the dataset either this worksheet or a [sequenced taxa worksheet](./sequenced_taxa.md) must be included.
-It is also an option to provide a GBIFTaxa worksheet along with one or more sequenced taxa worksheets, e.g. in cases where both sequencing and direct observational data are being reported.
+The `GBIFTaxa` worksheet is used to record taxonomic details of organisms referred to in the Data worksheets.
+It is generally intended for use with field observations of organisms, such as direct observation, camera trapping, audio recordings and similar.
+The taxonomic information is used in three ways:

+* The listed taxa are validated against a version of the GBIF backbone taxonomy.
+This is done to try and identify the common typographic errors and taxonomic issues that make it difficult to reuse field data.
+* The list of taxa are cross-checked against taxon fields in the [data worksheets](./data.md) to confirm that there is a complete list of the taxa recorded in the datasets.
+* The taxonomy is used to generate an hierarchical taxon index that can be used to search datasets for taxa of interest.

+If you have taxa that have been identified via sequencing - rather than field observation - then one or more [sequenced taxa worksheets](./sequenced_taxa.md) should be included instead.
+If you have both field observations and sequenced taxa, you will need to provide both.

 ## GBIF Taxon validation